 I had no idea about half of what they spoke of and I had half the motivation they did to expand further on it.
 Croatia was beautiful, sure.
-The people were nice and the language is sweet and lyrical.
+The people were nice, and the language was sweet and lyrical.
 The creatures my parents found were amazing and sure to make Great-Granddad Newt jump for joy, as he would surely be writing about them in his next bestiary.

 I was miserable.